Peter Drucker once said: “Culture eats strategy for breakfast.”

 Organizations that continue to believe that employees are just ‘numbers’ (Yes, there are still vestiges of fossilized managers out there that refer to the most important “Assets” in their business as FTE’s or Full-time Equivalents) interestingly enough, are also the companies that struggle for growth and profitability quarter to quarter.
 These managers are constantly talking about cutting costs.

 As a Strategist, I have seen companies with well thought out, amazing strategies… but mediocre, apathetic or schizophrenic cultures.
 They have even followed the strategic design philosophies detailed in the book, “Blue Ocean Strategy” by W. Chan Kim and Renée Mauborgne.
 The Results?
 Mediocrity, apathy and schizophrenic results, high customer churn and high employee turnover.
 Coincidence?
 Nope.

 When asked to come in and give my recommendations for what is wrong with the ‘strategies’ in organizations like this, I often will have to sit down with the leaders and tell them to get their head out of the sand (sometimes I have to tell them to get their head out of certain body parts) and start focusing on building a great culture first.
 Make the organization healthy in terms of people first.

 My BIG SEVEN for organizations that want to join the elite world of high performing businesses are…

 If your ego won’t allow you to build a great culture because you think you will lose power or costs will run out of control, then you are part of the problem.
 You might actually BE the problem.

-Business Culture, Business Strategy, Engagement, It's Already Inside, Leadership, Robert Murray, Robert S. Murray, Unlocked
+Tags: Business Culture, Business Strategy, Engagement, It's Already Inside, Leadership, Robert Murray, Robert S. Murray, Unlocked